Peel and Dufferin Regiment: Perpetuations

 The Peel Regiment had also been expected that it would also perpetuate the 20th Battalion, CEF, but some of its veterans could not come to an agreement on the project, so the regiment missed the opportunity to perpetuate a CEF battalion that had seen service in the field.

 History

-Early History
+Early history

-With the passing of the Militia Act of 1855, the first of a number of newly-raised independent militia companies were established in and around the Peel County region of Canada West (now the Province of Ontario).
+With the passing of the Militia Act of 1855, the first of a number of newly raised independent militia companies were established in and around the Peel County region of Canada West (now the province of Ontario).

 On 14 September 1866 the 36th Peel Battalion of Infantry was authorized for service by the regimentation of seven of these previously authorized independent militia rifle and infantry companies.
-Its Regimental Headquarters was located at Brampton and had companies at Brampton, Orangeville, Albion, Streetsville, Alton, Grahamsville, Mono Mills, Tullamore and Sand Hill, Ontario.
+Its Regimental Headquarters was at Brampton and had companies at Brampton, Orangeville, Albion, Streetsville, Alton, Grahamsville, Mono Mills, Tullamore and Sand Hill, Ontario.

 The South African War & Early 1900s

 During the Boer War, the regiment as a unit, did not go to war; however, many officers and other ranks from the regiment served there with the Canadian Contingents.

 On 8 May 1900 the 36th Peel Battalion of Infantry was Reorganized and Redesignated as the 36th Peel Regiment.